canonical/rockcraft/docs/tutorials/chisel.rst

     Server Temp Key: X25519, 253 bits

-The ``Verification: OK`` line indicates that the OpenSSL installation inside your ROCK was able to validate Ubuntu Website's certificates successfully.
+The ``Verification: OK`` line indicates that the OpenSSL installation inside your rock was able to validate Ubuntu Website's certificates successfully.